Einasleigh

 Einasleigh was established around 1900 to serve a copper mining operation and retains a strong sense of outback heritage.
 The town sits at the confluence of the Einasleigh and Copperfield Rivers, and the nearby Copperfield Gorge — a dramatic natural swimming hole flanked by striking rock walls — is the locality's most celebrated attraction, drawing visitors from across Far North Queensland.
 The historic Einasleigh Hotel remains a welcoming landmark for travellers on the Savannah Way.
 The annual Einasleigh Races and Rodeo held at Easter is a beloved outback community event, reflecting the strong pastoral and station culture of the region.

-Einasleigh falls under postcode 4871 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Traeger electorate.
+Einasleigh falls under postcode 4871 and is governed by the Etheridge Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Traeger electorate.

 📍 Location